gruns/blagoblag/content/drafts/ideal-development-environment.rst

 removing the wait to get your patch in production.
 It also puts automation at the forefront, making it easier to maintain the system.

 Next is the issue tracker.
-The issue tracker is the source of truth for any tasks that need to be accomplished by the team.
+The issue tracker is the source of truth for all tasks that need to be accomplished by the team.
 It's used to express dependencies, and folks can always look at it to find work they need to do.
 Tasks are decomposed as much as possible into units of work that can be